Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have investigated the production of $\Xi^0 \bar{\Xi}^0$ pairs in the process of $e^+e^-$ annihilation in the vicinity of the charmonium resonance $\psi(3770)$ at the center-of-mass energy from 3.51 to 4.95 GeV collected with the BESIII detector at the BEPCII collider and corresponding to an integrated luminosity of 30 $\rm{fb}^{-1}$.
-It is worth noting that we have also investigated this process near other charmonia, i.e., with new charmonium-like states, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$, in the same energy region.
-We studied the production of $\Xi^0 \bar{\Xi}^0$ pairs in the process of $e^+ e^-$ annihilation at the first stage within the framework of QED in the Born approximation.
-In addition to the Born mechanism, we also studied the total cross sections taking into account two more contributions associated with the intermediate state of the $\psi(3770)$ charmonium and other new charmonium-like states, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$.
+I have examined the production of $\Xi^0 \bar{\Xi}^0$ pairs in the process of $e^+e^-$ annihilation in the vicinity of the charmonium resonance $\psi(3770)$ at the center-of-mass energy from 3.51 to 4.95 GeV collected with the BESIII detector at the BEPCII collider and corresponding to an integrated luminosity of 30 $\rm{fb}^{-1}$.
+I want to note that we have also studied this process near other charmonia, i.e., with new charmoniumlike states, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$, in the same energy region.
+I studied the production of $\Xi^0 \bar{\Xi}^0$ pairs in the process of $e^+ e^-$ annihilation at the first stage within the framework of QED in the Born approximation.
+In addition to the Born mechanism, I also studied the total cross sections taking into account two more contributions associated with the intermediate state of the $\psi(3770)$ charmonium and other new charmoniumlike states, for example, $\psi(4040)$, $\psi(4160)$, $Y(4230)$, $Y(4360)$, $\psi(4415)$, and $Y(4660)$.
 One of these contributions is a $D$-meson loop and the second contribution is the three-gluon mechanism.
-We compared the theoretical results obtained with the experimental data of the BESIII \cite{Ablikim112024}.
+I compared the theoretical results obtained with the experimental data of BESIII \cite{Ablikim112024}.
 It should be noted that their total sum gives a rather good agreement with the experimental point at $\sqrt{s} = M_{\psi,\,Y}$.
-We have already mentioned that the process $e^+ + e^-\to\Xi^0 +\bar{\Xi}^0$ can also be implemented by the vector charmonium state $\psi(3770)$ as well as by other charmonium-like states.
-Let us note that the photon, $\psi$, and other charmonium-like states are vector mesons; therefore, the structures of the cross-section distributions were similar.
+I have already mentioned that the process $e^+ + e^-\to\Xi^0 +\bar{\Xi}^0$ can also be implemented by the vector charmonium state $\psi(3770)$ as well as by other charmoniumlike states.
+The photon, $\psi$, and other charmoniumlike states are vector mesons; thus, the structures of the cross section distribution were similar.